Frequently Asked Questions (FAQs)

 Are your products regulated or controlled?

-Currently, the UMNVD Housing Kits (no Intensifier Tubes) are not controlled and are free to export from Australia as ruled by the Defence Exports Control Office (DECO).
+However, UMNVD Housing Kits (and other Night Vision Housing Kits) without Intensifier Tubes are currently not controlled and can be freely exported from Australia as determined by the Defence Exports Control Office (DECO).

 Can I export my Night Vision equipment outside of Australia?

-Currently, the export of Image Intensifier Tubes (IITs) falls under the regulation of Defence Export Controls in Australia.
+The export of Image Intensifier Tubes and Thermal Imaging Equipment is subject to regulations imposed by the Defence Export Controls (DEC) in Australia.

-In order to export these controlled Dual-Use Military technologies outside of Australia, a permit or license is required from the Defence Exports Control Office.
+In order to export controlled dual-use technologies like Intensifier Tubes and Thermal Imaging Devices outside of Australia, individuals or companies are required to obtain a permit or license from the Defence Export Controls Office.

-What Warranty do you offer with your housings?
+What Warranty do you offer with Nocturnal Optics OEM housings?

 All items manufactured by Nocturnal Optics come standard with a Lifetime Warranty.